 To be eligible for funding, districts must have a six-year plan, a fixed asset inventory system, adequate property loss insurance, and a preventive maintenance and facility management program certified by the department.

-In 2015, the legislature placed a moratorium on new voter-approved bonds participating in the debt reimbursement program, the moritorium was extended in 2020 until July 1, 2020.
+In 2015, the legislature placed a moratorium on new voter-approved bonds participating in the debt reimbursement program, the moritorium was extended in 2020 until July 1, 2025.

 CIP Application Materials

 Applications and all supporting documents must be post-marked by September 1 in order to be considered during the CIP application evaluation.
 Application materials for the September deadline are typically adopted by the Bond Reimbursement and Grant Review Committee in April and released by the department in early May.

 - FY2023 CIP Application (DEED Form #05-21-022) (word)